 4. Click and drag the mouse in the live video window to draw the mask area.

 Note: You are allowed to draw up to 4 areas on the same image.

-Toole.
-Tou are anowed to draw up to 4 areas on the same image.

 - 5. Click Stop Drawing to finish drawing or click Clear All to clear all of the areas you set without saving them. - 6.
 Click save the settings.